Dynamic optical coherence tomography algorithm for label-free assessment of swiftness and occupancy of intratissue moving scatterers: Experimental validation of new DOCT metrics

 where $M_c$ and $M_p$ represent the average values in the core and periphery ROIs, respectively.
 Some pixels produced unreliable aLIV and Swiftness values because of the low fitting accuracy of the LIV curve.
 These pixels were detected automatically and excluded from the averaging.
 Details of the unreliable pixels and their automatic detection are described in Section \ref{sec:ambiquousLivCurve}.

-\revstart{9} It should be noted that the protocol of Study 2 is suboptimal, as the number of frames varies among the $\VAtw$ configurations.
-However, the effect of varying frame numbers is negligible for the following reasons.
+\revstart{c2-5} It should be noted that the protocol of Study 2 is suboptimal, as the number of frames varies among the $\VAtw$ configurations.
+However, the effect of varying frame numbers is expected to be small for the following reasons.
 Specifically, all four types of DOCT metrics are derived from the variance of OCT signals.
 OCDS, in particular, is calculated from the correlation coefficient, which is defined using variances and covariance.
-As is well known in statistical theory, the expected value of variance is not significantly affected by the number of data points. \revend
+As is well known in statistical theory, the stability of the variance estimate decreases as the number of data points decreases.
+This reduction in stability will reduce the overall image quality of the DOCT images.
+On the other hand, the expectation of variance is not significantly affected by the number of data points. \revend

 The mouse kidney was not used in Study 2, because it did not contain simple large-domain structures.